sensson/python-spamexperts/LIMITATIONS.md

-emailusers    |             | This controller is plural. emailusers    | get*        | This is only available in `user`. report        | get*        | You cannot get a report, only update settings.
+emailusers    |             | This controller is plural. emailusers    | get*        | This is only available in `user`. report        | get*        | You cannot get a report, only update settings. user          | list        | Returns an error instead of an empty list.

 \* This action doesn't exist.